bbauska/trump-2025-lies/README.md

 – May 24, 2025 – In his commencement address to graduating cadets of the US Military Academy at West Point, Trump advised the graduates against marrying “trophy wives.”
 “I must tell you,” he said.
 “A lot of trophy wives, it doesn’t work out.”
 He also boasted about how he was responsible for the most powerful army the world has ever known.
 "And I know because I rebuilt the Army and I rebuilt the military.”
 Trump left West Point immediately, claiming he had to go “deal with” Russia and China.
 White House spokesperson Taylor Rogers confirmed that Trump had prescheduled calls with Russia and China.
 He added, “President Trump is planning a magnificent parade as a grand tribute to honor the service and sacrifice of the brave soldiers who have fought, bled, and died to keep us free.”
 Rogers didn’t mention that the parade is scheduled on Trump’s birthday, and could cost taxpayers up to $45 million.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-President Trump discusses “trophy wives” at US Military Academy commencement.
-(New York Post)
+<h3>President Trump discusses “trophy wives” at US Military Academy commencement.
+(New York Post)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 25, 2025 – Following Russia’s largest bombardment of Ukraine in three years, Trump sharply criticized both Russian President Vladimir Putin and Ukrainian President Volodymyr Zelenskyy on social media.
 Trump called Putin “Absolutely CRAZY!” and said Zelenskyy was “Doing his Country no favors by talking the way he does.
 Everything out of his mouth causes problems, I don’t like it, and it better stop.”
 In the same post, Trump also blamed the Russo-Ukrainian War on former president Joe Biden, writing, “This is Zelenskyy’s, Putin’s, and Biden’s War, not ‘Trump’s’ I am only helping to put out the big and ugly fires, that have been started through Gross Incompetence and Hatred.”
 A Kremlin spokesperson later dismissed Trump’s remarks as “emotional overload.”